07akioni/misclint/README.md

 - file name
 - substring in file

-I'm tired of checking & preventing rubbish code & output at work.
+I'm tired of checking & preventing shitty code & output at work.
 I think I need a tool to finish the chaos.